pjakiela/ECON523/exercises/R3-DD1.md

 Data on maternal mortality rates in Vienna are contained in the Excel file [E3-Semmelweis1861-data.xlsx](E3-Semmelweis1861-data.xlsx).
 The spreadsheet inlcudes annual data from 1833 (when the Vienna Maternity Hospital opened its second clinic) through 1858.
 Mortality rates are reported for Division 1
 (where expectant mothers were treated by doctors and medical students) and Division 2 (where expectant mothers were treated by midwives and trainee midwives from 1841 on).
 In Semmelweis' difference-in-differences analysis, Division 1 was the (ever-)treated group.

-Our first task is to import this Excel file into Stata using the `openxlsx` package.
+Our first task is to import this Excel file into R using the `openxlsx` package.
 Create R script that begins with the usual preliminaries, installs the package `openxlsx` and loads it as one of the libraries, and then imports the Semmelweis data directly from github using the following code:
 ```
 url <- "https://pjakiela.github.io/ECON523/exercises/E3-Semmelweis1861-data.xlsx"
 e3data <- tibble(read.xlsx(url, sheet = "ViennaBothClinics"))